-"Secondary Street Frontage" means the area between the building/structure and any additional road to which it adjoins.
 "Secondary Street Setback" means setback between the building/ development and the road upon which the building does not front.

 "Small Lot Housing" means a dwelling in a lot with an area of less than 400m2.

 "Standard Lot Housing" means a dwelling in a lot with an area of greater than 400m2 but less than 2000m2.